mattkope/cs504_team3/readme.md

 - Notebook joining with pandas: https://www.kaggle.com/code/matt2434/cs-504-project

 ## Kaggle API
 The Kaggle API is used to interface between Kaggle and your coding environment.
 You need to first create a json token file and put it in the .kaggle/ local directory, or load the .json using the provided code in main.
-When you call the Kaggle API for a download for example, the files are stored locally in a specfic path.
+When you call the Kaggle API for a download for example, the files are stored locally in a specific path.
 If you are using the cloud, the files are also stored in a specific path in that environment.

 Refer to the documention below for more detailed information:
 - https://www.kaggle.com/docs/api